The Advertising Industry in Thailand

 Funniest Thai Ads

 Similar to “sad-vertising”, the same can be said for Thai advertising filled with hilarity.
 Thai advertising specializes in keeping the audience constantly guessing as to what the product is actually being advertised.
 Advertisements like these range from bizarre storylines from bug spray products to simple ice cream flavors making them so over the top and filled with silly humor it’s hard not to forget about them.
 Not only do advertising agencies use humor to get their product more awareness but to also combat social norms in Thai society.
-For the Thai consumer, humor is more useful to successfully engage the attention of consumers.
+For the Thai consumer, humor is more useful to successfully engage the attention of consumers and that’s why a lot of Ads are so funny!

 The country of Thailand is an exporter of creative power with a unique reputation in the world.
 It’s cultural uniqueness also play an important role in exporting its reputation.
 This is no doubt why film production, commercials, and music videos are so attracted to the prospect of being shot in Thailand.
 As a whole, Thailand is more receptive to emotion than anything else in advertising.
 With every intense emotion being evoked, this emotional rollercoaster with Thai advertising inspires positive feelings and hits the hearts of the Thai people to stop and think.
 With artificial intelligence around the corner advertising agencies need to use quality film production to persuade consumers to purchase and focus on the relationships they can have with consumers, better understanding markets and how they can make people particularly feel about a product or idea.